projectcalico/calico/master/getting-started/bare-metal/bare-metal.md

 > stack where it is not yet determined what a packet's outgoing interface will
 > be.)
 >
-> Because these are normal host endpoint policies, they are not enforced for
+> Because these are normal host endpoint policies which do not
+> apply to forwarded traffic (`applyOnForward` is `false`), they
-> traffic that is sent from a local pod.
-Calico does not yet have a form of
+> are not enforced for traffic that is sent from a local pod.
-> host endpoint protection that can be used to restrict outbound traffic from a
-> local workload.
 >
 > The policy above allows applications or server processes running on the nodes
 > themselves (as opposed to in pods) to connect outbound to any destination.